Skip to content

 1. Increased use of digital tools and services

-2. Digitisation is happening within the management team
+2. Digitization within the management team

 3. Tougher requirements for security and data retention